OWASP/Nettacker/lib/http_fuzzer/readme.md

                             verbose_level, socks_proxy, retries, scan_id, scan_cmd, condition, thread_tmp_filename,
                             sample_event, sample_message, target, ports, default_ports, counter_message)
 ```
-In the sample request, you must specify the target as target as shown in the above example.
+In the sample request, you must specify the target as `__target_locat_here__` as shown in the above example.
 You will
-need to form sample message and
+need to form sample message and sample request in such a way that they can be executed in the framework.
+More details can be
+found in the Developers wiki section.